schell/aagol/README.md

 rules
 -----
 Users program lifeforms and watch them transition and transform.
 It is similar to Conway's game of life.
-It consists of a number of parts
+It consists of a number of parts:

     1. The server (the world):
         The world consists of a 2d grid of spaces in a given state.
         States:
             0 Empty
             1 Block
             2 Program
             3 Resource
         Rules:
             Programs can move into empty spaces
             Programs can switch places with blocks